In the United States, arsenic

-All of this information and more can be found in Shape’s informative piece 13 Banned Foods Still Allowed in the U.S.
+All of this information and more can be found in Shape magazine’s informative piece, 13 Banned Foods Still Allowed in the U.S.

 The list had me rooting through my refrigerator and kitchen cabinets to make sure that nothing in our kitchen included potassium bromate, which has been “associated with kidney and nervous system disorders as well as gastrointestinal discomfort.”

 The list also gave me more ammunition to tell my boys no more sports drinks

 .
 I cut them out years ago because of the artificial dyes and the sugar, but now I find out that many of them also contain brominated vegetable oil, a chemical that’s banned in more than 100 countries.
 According to the nutritionist quoted in the magazine article, hypothyroidism, autoimmune disease, cancer, organ system damage, birth defects, growth problems, schizophrenia, and hearing loss are all associated with the intake of brominated vegetable oil.
 Wow!